Azure/AzureSqlBulkFailover/CmwOverview.md

     * For Azure SQL Managed Instances, the account must belong to the _Subscription Owner_ or _Managed Instance Contributor_ roles.
 1. In the toolbar to the upper right, click the Cloud Shell icon ![CloudShellIcon.png](/Media/CloudShellIcon.png).
    * Cloud Shell requires a storage account.
 If you have never used Cloud Shell before, on the first use you will be prompted to create or select a storage account.
 For more information, see [Persist files in Azure Cloud Shell](https://learn.microsoft.com/en-us/azure/cloud-shell/persisting-shell-storage).
-1. Run this command to upgrade a database that is NOT part of an elastic pool or a managed instance:
+1. Set the shell's context to the subscription that contains the databases:
     ```
+    Set-AzContext -Subscription <subscription_guid>
+    ```
+1. Run a failover command to upgrade each managed instance, database or elastic pool:
+    * Run this command to upgrade a database that is NOT part of an elastic pool or a managed instance:
+      ```
       Invoke-AzSqlDatabaseFailover -ResourceGroupName <resource group name> -ServerName <SQL server name> -DatabaseName <database name>
       ```
-    Run this command to upgrade the databases in an elastic pool:
+    * Run this command to upgrade the databases in an elastic pool:
       ```
       Invoke-AzSqlElasticPoolFailover -ResourceGroupName <resource group name> -ServerName <SQL server name> -ElasticPoolName <elastic pool>
       ```
-    Or, run this command to upgrade a managed instance:
+    * Or, run this command to upgrade a managed instance:
       ```
       Invoke-AzSqlInstanceFailover -ResourceGroupName <resource group name> -Name <managed instance name>
       ```

 The upgrade will require from a few seconds to a minute or two per database or pool.
 When the command completes, the upgrade of that database or pool of databases is complete.
+There is no output if the operation is successful.
+You will receive an error if the operation fails.

 ----